Have A Problem With Saving Money? You Are Not Alone

 The worst part about this position is that it is hard to get ahead.
 Once you are behind, it makes it that much harder to reverse things unless you make drastic changes.

-It is highly possible for an average Malaysia earning RM4,000 to service debts worth RM3,700 every month:
+For example, it is highly possible for an average Malaysia earning RM4,000 to service debts worth RM3,700 every month:

-Monthly repayment
+Monthly repayment | |

-Housing loan RM2,000
+Housing loan | RM2,000 |

 Sure, you need to repay your debt.
 But it’s not the only financial priority that deserves your attention.
 Your twenties and thirties are your prime saving years.
-A Ringgit saved today can be more than a Ringgit earned tomorrow – thanks to the power of compound interest over time.
+A ringgit saved today can be more than a ringgit earned tomorrow – thanks to the power of compound interest over time.

-4. Low financial incentive for saving
+Low financial incentive for saving

 Savings and fixed deposit (FD) accounts do not yield returns as much as investments do.
-The maximum interest rate offered is only 4% per annum, which may come with various terms and conditions.
+The maximum interest rate offered is only about 4% per annum, which may come with various terms and conditions.
 If that’s not bad enough, current inflation rate stands at about 1.8% – and this means the effective interest rate we earn from our savings is only 2.2%.

 Some may still stick to savings and FDs as they have a low tolerance for risk and is dead afraid that they will lose all their hard-earned money in investments.
 However, understanding how an investment works can help you take calculated risks when it comes to growing your money through investments.
 Consider investments like unit trust, REITs and share trading if you are looking for higher yield for your savings.